안녕하세요! 토미입니다.

 (1)만났었는데 (2)만날 거야

 Okay, the correct answer is (1). 만나다 is “to see.”
 Its past tense is 만났다.
-You will attach 었 to the stem to say, 만났었다 “had seen.”
+You will attach 었 to the stem to say, 만났었다 (had seen).

 The last thing is to add a nuance of regret.
 To do this, you can use -는데 and say 만났었는데.

-This sentence means that they often saw each other before she moved away, but now they don’t see each other anymore.
+This sentence means they often saw each other before she moved away, but now they don’t see each other anymore.

-The second option 만날 거야 is a future tense, isn’t it?
+The second option 만날 거야, is a future tense, isn’t it?

 Therefore, this is incorrect.